List of Marvel Comics characters: B: Nakia Bahadir

-Nakia Bahadir is a fictional character appearing in American comic books published by Marvel Comics.
+Nakia Bahadir is a character appearing in American comic books published by Marvel Comics.
 She is a Turkish girl and friend of Kamala Khan.

 Nakia Bahadir in other media

-Nakia Bahadir appears in Ms. Marvel, portrayed by Yasmeen Fletcher.
+Nakia Bahadir appears in Ms. Marvel (2022), portrayed by Yasmeen Fletcher.
+This version is a student at Coles Academic High School.

 Bakuto

-Bakuto is a fictional ninja in Marvel Comics.
+Bakuto is a ninja in Marvel Comics.
 The character, created by Andy Diggle, Antony Johnston and Marco Checchetto, first appeared in Daredevil #505 (April 2010).

 Bakuto, the head Daimyo of South America, meets with the other four Daimyos in Jigoku-Chu Castle in Japan.
 He shows some doubt in Matt Murdock leading The Hand and especially scoffs at White Tiger's involvement due to her being a woman.
 Beforehand, Bakuto killed his master, Izanagi, to showcase "[his] strength of will", even going so far as to not allowing him seppuku.

 In the present, while having dinner, Bakuto's food is spiked causing him to hallucinate demons.
 Matt goes to check on him as Daredevil and are both immediately attacked by ninjas that were secretly sent by the other Daimyos.
 After defeating them, Matt is led to believe that someone is attempting to take Bakuto's life and ups the security.
 Despite this Bakuto believes that Matt was the one who sent the ninjas and begins plotting to kill him.
-He is later confronted by a possessed White Tiger and killed in sword combat.
+He is later confronted by a possessed White Tiger and killed in combat.